-Wintertime in Iceland is the polar opposite to the Icelandic summertime, a period of heavy rain, snowfall, fierce winds and only a few daylight hours to hold onto in the early afternoon.
-Travelling between attractions and urban settlements takes much longer as roads are often closed due to bad weather conditions.
+Wintertime in Iceland is the polar opposite to the Icelandic summertime, a period of heavy rain, snowfall, fierce winds, and only a few daylight hours to hold onto in the early afternoon.
+Traveling between attractions and urban settlements takes much longer as roads are often closed due to bad weather conditions.
 Therefore we would not recommend driving the Ring Road of Iceland in wintertime.

 Driving the Ring Road is doable in the autumn and spring, however, but be sure to check the weather forecast beforehand in order to assess the road conditions and accessibility.
 You can read all about How To Drive Safely In Iceland here.